gabikersul/poc-rest-service/README.md

  1. Access build-app job and click on "Build now";
  2. Access infra job and click on "Build now";
  3. Access run job and click on "Build now";
- 4. You should be able to access the application at http://localhost:8083/greeting .
+ - You can access the application at http://localhost:8083/greeting which shows the default message
+ - And http://localhost:8083/greeting?name=your_name_here (change 'your_name_here' for a name of your choice) which shows a tailored message.